Canon 1D X Mark II vs Olympus E-510

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the E-510 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-510 was succeeded by the Olympus E-520.
+Both the 1DX Mark II and the E-510 have been discontinued, but can regularly be found used on eBay.
+The E-510 was replaced by the Olympus E-520, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Olympus E-510 or vice versa?
 The listing below highlights the relative strengths of the two models.